Inference Using SGLang

 print(response.choices[0].message.content)

-Use SGLang’s native API for advanced features like structured generation:
+Use SGLang’s native API for advanced features such as structured generation:

 import sglang as sgl